tmarfil/exclude-iappslx-from-f5bigip-ucs-backup/readme.md

 ## iApps LX packages _included_ in UCS backup

-Here is a test on a BigIP 16.1.2.1 Virtual Edition, with a minimum config, and all iApps LX packages enabled.
+Here is a test on a BigIP 16.1.2.1 Virtual Edition, with a minimal config, and all iApps LX packages enabled.

 ```
 time tmsh save sys ucs $(echo $HOSTNAME | cut -d'.' -f1)-$(date +%H%M-%m%d%y)